mikeeheler/dle-keygen/README.md

 could certainly set the game in a different era or genre, or simply give it a new flavour.

-This repository is at once code, archive, and blog post.
+This repository is at once code, archive, blog post, and online key generator.

 ## History